 However, the wireless connection means that you’ll need to add another pair of AA batteries for the YourType, along with the batteries for all your other wireless widgets.

-Satechi Aluminum Bluetooth Wireless Keyboard with Numeric Keypad
+Satechi Aluminum Bluetooth Wireless Keyboard - Best Wireless Keyboard

 The Satechi Aluminum Bluetooth Wireless Keyboard for Mac and iOS is available in two sizes and four Mac-friendly colours.

-The longer keyboard with the extra set of dedicated shortcut keys for such operations as Page Up/Down, Home, Delete/Backspace and Print Screen (prtscn) costs £74.99/$74.99.
+The longer keyboard features an extra set of dedicated shortcut keys for such operations as Page Up/Down, Home, Delete/Backspace and Print Screen (prtscn).
 There is a multitude of keys for increasing and decreasing screen brightness, Volume/Mute, Eject, Play/Pause/Next/Previous Track, etc plus Cut/Copy/Paste/Clear buttons.
 It can connect up to three devices.

-The more streamlined Slim Wireless Keyboard with Numeric Keypad costs £79.99/$79.99.
-It lacks some of the many shortcut buttons of the larger keyboard, but still manages a screenshot button, plus Play/Pause, Next/Previous Track Mission Control and other keys, and can connect up to four devices.
+The more streamlined Slim Wireless Keyboard with Numeric Keypad lacks some of the many shortcut buttons of the larger keyboard, but still manages a screenshot button, plus Play/Pause, Next/Previous Track Mission Control and other keys, and can connect up to four devices.

 Both work with Macs and iOS devices, and charge via (included) USB-C cable.